energywebfoundation/iam-client-lib/docs/guides/claim.md

 **Note:** While this data is public on the blockchain, it is not accessible to any external smart contracts.

 #### On-Chain Registration
-If a claim request has On-Chain registration, the claim is registered using the ClaimManager smart contract.
+If a claim request has On-Chain registration, the claim is persisted in the ClaimManager smart contract's registory.
 You can view the ClaimManager smart contract on GitHub [here](https://github.com/energywebfoundation/iam-contracts/blob/master/contracts/roles/ClaimManager.sol).

 ```
 if (registrationTypes.includes(RegistrationTypes.OnChain)) {